Last updated on July 19th, 2019 at 08:22 am

 When crafting your patient treatment plan, remember that only non-smokable forms of cannabis are approved under the law.

-Acceptable forms of cannabis ingestion methods include tinctures and other products made from cannabis oil.
+Acceptable forms of cannabis ingestion methods include tinctures, sprays and other products made from cannabis oil.

 It should be noted that a patient can see a CURT-registered physician solely for the purpose of receiving a CBD oil prescription, while retaining their existing relationship with their primary physician/neurologist.